 Stomach: Here comes a cute baby elephant!
-He's not watching where he is going.
-He doesn't see you relaxing there, and he's going to step on your stomach.
+He is not watching where he is going.
+He does not see you relaxing, and he is going to step on your stomach.
 Don't move.
 Just get ready for him.
 Make your stomach very hard.
 Tighten up your belly really, really tight.
 Hold it.
 Whew!
 Looks like he missed you, so you can let your belly relax now.
 Make it really soft.
 That feels so much better.
 Get ready!
 Here he comes again!
 (Repeat the exercise.)

 Legs and feet: Pretend you are barefoot and your feet are in a big, fat pot of mud.
 Squish your toes down deep in the mud.
 Try to stretch your feet all the way to the bottom of the bucket.
 Spread out your toes and feel the mud squish between them.
 Really stretch!
-Now just let them relax and let your toes go loose.
+Now, let them relax and let your toes go loose.
 Feel how nice that is.
-Now let's try again.
+Now, let's try again.
 (Repeat the exercise.)

-MUSCLE RELAXATION EXERCISES FOR AGES 11-18
+MUSCLE RELAXATION EXERCISES FOR AGES 11 TO 18

-Read through the following muscle relaxation exercises before starting.
-Tighten (or think about tightening) muscles for 10 seconds and then relax for 20 seconds before repeating or going to the next exercise.
+Read through the following muscle relaxation exercises before you begin.
+When you are ready to begin, tighten muscles for 10 seconds and then relax for 20 seconds before repeating or going to the next exercise.

 Upper and lower arms: Bring both arms to your shoulders as if making a muscle.
-Make a fist with each hand
+Make a fist with each hand.

-Legs and thighs: Straighten your legs and raise your feet off the ground.
+Legs and thighs: Straighten your legs and raise your feet off of the ground.
 Point your toes towards your knees, tensing the muscles in your calves and thighs.